LadueCS/Awesome-CS/README.md

 An awesome list of resources for people excited to learn about computer science!

-**Don't forget to contribute with the cool things that you find!** (If you don't have a GitHub account, use [this Google Doc](https://docs.google.com/document/d/1YzSpJcuwkLpyjrbBmhpGDhCrt-UuiFpW7y24-8CdExs/edit) to contribute)
+**Don't forget to contribute with the cool things that you find!** (If you don't have a Codeberg account, use [this Google Doc](https://docs.google.com/document/d/1YzSpJcuwkLpyjrbBmhpGDhCrt-UuiFpW7y24-8CdExs/edit) to contribute)

 ***Bold*** *items are highly recommended!*